 7. Keywords Everywhere

-Very simply, this tool is essential.
+tool is essential.
 Ask any SEO expert and they will tell you it’s a great way to streamline your keyword research.
 But it’s not just a tool for SEO experts, it’s great for anyone who wants to get an idea of how many people are searching for a particular topic, product, or service.
 You can install their extension on Firefox or Chrome.
-(You may want to adjust search volumes for your particular geographic area of interests.
+(You may want to adjust search volumes for your particular geographic area of interest.
 It defaults to global.)

 8. BeamUsUp

-BeamsUsUp is is a great free alternative to Screaming Frog.
-If you aren’t familiar with Screaming Frog, these are tools that crawl your website and provide you with technical insights like title tags, header tags, response codes, internal and external links.
+BeamsUsUp is a great free alternative to Screaming Frog.
+If you aren’t familiar with Screaming Frog, these are tools that crawl your website and provide you with technical insights like title tags, header tags, response codes, and internal and external links.
 It’s especially important if you are planning to go live with a new website.
-You’ll want to cross reference the old site, new site, and Google Analytics in order to make sure you don’t lose rankings when you go live.
+You’ll want to cross-reference the old site, new site, and Google Analytics in order to make sure you don’t lose rankings when you go live.

 9. WebPageTest.org